 There are a lot of DAW’s out there and they all provide the same tools in different formats.
 With all major DAW’s you can basically create a song from scratch and do all tasks associated with music production: recording, editing, arranging, mixing and mastering.

-I think it is safe to say that you can make professional sounding records with any major DAW.
-So why would one be better then another when it comes to electronic music production?
+I think it is safe to say that you can make professional-sounding records with any major DAW.
+So why would one be better than another when it comes to electronic music production?
 Well, defining the boundaries of electronic music production versus music production, in general, is a topic that could entertain long and pointless discussions but I think at the end of the day you could define electronic music production as the field of music production that mainly revolves around working with electronic instruments and samples rather than live instruments.
-Which means that the best DAW for electronic music production should be oriented toward this goal.
+This means that the best DAW for electronic music production should be oriented toward this goal.

 In this article, we will try to first determine what the most important tools are for working on electronic music and why one DAW is better than another.